Majestic-Eagles/CuisineControl/README.md

 ## User Stories

 The following **required** functionality is completed:
+- [X] User can sign up and log in
+- [X] User gets an error if account is invalid or taken
+- [X] User persists
 - [ ] User can use the app to scan the barcodes on food
 - [ ] User can store their foods in an online database for the app
 - [ ] User can specify what the foods that are being stored are